Hangover3832/rpi_neopixel_spi/readme.md

   - Configurable pixel order to match different LED types

 ### Color Processing

+Uses a polynomial regression gamma calculation.

 - **Built-in Gamma Correction**:
   - Linear (no correction)
-  - Square gamma
   - Custom gamma interpolation (see colors.py)
   - Multiple pre-defined gamma curves:
     - Default gamma (18% middle grey)
     - sRGB gamma (21.4% middle grey)
     - Simple gamma
-    - Custom gamma curves
+    - Square gamma

 ### Performance Features
 - Optimized SPI buffer encoding
 - Multiple clock rates (400KHz, 800KHz, 1200KHz)
 - Efficient bit-packing for reduced memory usage
-- Support for up to 320 LEDs in a single buffer
+- Support for up to 320 LEDs on the default spi buffer size.

 ### Additional Features
 - Brightness control
 - Auto-write mode
-- Context manager support
+- Context manager support for a clean shutdown
-- Clean shutdown with automatic LED clearing
 - Custom chip select pin (BCM pin mode)
 - Use operators for pixel manipulation and other effects
-- Neopixel stripe simulation in the console for on a non Rapberry Pi system
+- A Neopixel stripe will be automatically simulated in the console on a non Rapberry Pi system
-- Power limiter.
+- Power control.
 Limit the total power consumption of the whole stripe.
-The brithness will automatically reduce if neccesary.
+The brigthness will automatically reduce if neccesary.
+Note that the accuracy of this feature is quite limitted.

 ## Installation